 Grit is the combination of passion and perseverance.
 Through years of research, Angela Duckworth found grit to be a stronger predictor of high-achievement than intelligence, talent and other personality traits.
-In this Grit book summary, we’ll outline what’s grit and how you can cultivate grit in both yourself and others to accomplish more in life.
+In this Grit summary, we’ll outline what’s grit and how you can cultivate grit in both yourself and others to accomplish more in life.

 WHAT IS GRIT?

 Grit is the combination of passion (a deep, enduring knowledge of what you want) and perseverance (hard work and resilience).
 It’s about moving in a direction with consistency and endurance, like having a clear inner compass that guides all your decisions and actions.

 • Having a clear hierarchy of goals, sticking to your high-level goals consistently, and aligning your goals at all levels.
 We also explain the 4 steps you can use to prioritize and align your goals.

 • Research background on how grit relates to genes, culture and experience.
 Essentially, grit can be developed, with life experiences probably player a major role.

 Do learn more about these aspects in our complete 13-page summary.